JeremyAnsel/xwa_hooks/xwa_hook_opt_limit/zip/readme.txt

 You can modify this value in hook_opt_limit.cfg (Size = value).

 The size of the execute buffer is increased from 0x10000 to 0x200000.

+To regenerate the "spec.rci" file, delete it.
+The file will be generated when you launch the game.

 *** Credits ***